What is Ulcerative enteritis?

 The postmortem lesions are characteristic.
 The entire intestinal tract often has button-like ulcers but the lower portion is most often affected.
 These ulcers often perforate, resulting in local or generalized peritonitis.

-Raising birds on wire is an effective preventative measure.
-Specific drugs (bacitracin or penicillin) fed at low levels, are effective for controlling the disease in operations where the use of wire flooring is impractical.
+Raising birds on a wire floor is an effective preventative measure.
+Specific drugs (bacitracin or penicillin) fed at low levels are effective for controlling the disease in operations where the use of wire flooring is impractical.